Strategies for translation, localization, and rollout

 DA provides several services to help automate the translation, localization, and rollout of content.
 While on-demand services like Google Translate or even built-in browser translations can be convenient, they can have non-ideal SEO impacts.

 One of the hallmark features of Adobe Experience Manager (AEM) is the ability to automate the process of translating, localizing, and rolling out content.
 In many respects, DA is no different.
-It provides many similar features, but with a focus on document-based authoring.
+It provides many similar features, but with a focus on document-based authoring and reduced complexity.

 Managing localized content at scale can be a challenge due to the amount of content that is created.
-DA gives you, the site owner, the freedom to be as high-touch or hands-off as needed for your project.
-For example: you are free to organize your site by language or by locale.
-You are free to auto-publish after rollout or require human authors to curate newly created content.
+DA gives you the freedom to be as high-touch or hands-off as needed for your project.
+You can choose to merge documents and compare changes across the entire lifecyle of your locatlization projects.

 Strategies